srse369/saisongs/config/README.md

 # Configuration Directory

-This directory contains all build-time and development configuration files for the SongStudio project.
+This directory contains all build-time and development configuration files for the Sai Songs project.

 ## Files in this Directory